kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 - **Kubelet Admission Unit Tests**: In Kubelet pod admission tests:
   - Verify that the Kubelet's pod admission handler rejects a pod requiring `DraOptionalNodePreparation` if the feature gate is disabled on the Kubelet.
+- **Kubelet Checkpoint State Unit Tests**: In `pkg/kubelet/cm/dra/claiminfo_test.go`:
+  - Verify backward and forward compatibility of the serialized `ClaimInfo` checkpoint state:
+    - **Forward Compatibility (Downgrade/Rollback)**: Verify that a checkpoint file written by a Kubelet running version N (containing the new `SkipNodePrepare` and `SkipNodeUnprepare` fields in `ClaimInfo`) can be successfully parsed and deserialized by a Kubelet running version N-1 (or with the feature gate disabled) without parsing errors or crashes, with unrecognized fields being safely ignored.
+    - **Backward Compatibility (Upgrade)**: Verify that an older checkpoint file written by a Kubelet running version N-1 (which completely lacks the new fields) is successfully parsed and deserialized by Kubelet version N, with the fields defaulting to `false`/`nil` (ensuring we do not skip preparation/unpreparation for legacy claims).

 ##### Integration tests